OpenBarrel-Collective/EasyEnderChests/README.md

-# EasyEnderChests
+# EnderStorage [WIP]
 An easy and blazingly fast enderchest storage plugin for Minecraft.
-[WIP]

 ## Features
 - Will be free forever.